code-for-canada/covid19-employee-screening-tool/README.md

 | admin | admin | ROLE_COVID_ADMINISTRATORS | Employee management, screening reports |
 | screener | screener | ROLE_COVID_SCREENERS | Can perform screening only |

+You will also need to set `usesLdap` to `false` in `/grails-app/conf/application.yml` for this to work.

 You can modify the default users in `/grails-app/init/convid/Bootstrap.groovy`.